“A beautiful, sensitive musician who can play in many styles, from pop to latin to swing. A natural.”

 (Elvis Pinto – Cruise Director, RCCL)

 Isaac’s ability to communicate honestly and sincerely, both on and off his instrument, has earned him drumming positions with a wide variety of artists.
-Some of which include: Toni Childs (USA), Elisa Furr (USA), RIVAH, The Kite String Tangle, Dustin Tebbutt, Torfason and Inigo to name a few.
+Some of which include: Elisa Furr (USA), Amy Joe (USA), RIVAH, The Kite String Tangle, Dustin Tebbutt, Susanna O’Leary and Inigo to name a few.

 Acting as a drummer, producer and music director whilst often reverse- engineering electronically produced beats to be recreated and performed live, Isaac has continually gained the respect and trust of each artist’s vision he works with.